 • The free Envision Arts Gallery is the premier, national destination for artists and audiences who are blind, visually impaired and/or disabled.

-• General admission to the Wichita Art Museum, 2 miles northwest of the arena, is free every Saturday with hand-on experiences for kids in the Living Room.
+• General admission to the Wichita Art Museum, 2 miles northwest of the arena, is free with hand-on experiences for kids in the Living Room.
 Note that some special exhibitions require a separate ticket fee even on Saturday.
 The outdoor Art Garden is free 24/7.

 keeper_snow